DeepGroundwater/DeepGroundwater.github.io/docs/blog/posts/modeltaskdesign.md

   - Task: Forecast weather 1 hour out.
   - Design: Short-range forecasting.

 In this scenario, the definitions are precise and the task is highly achievable.
 The circles overlap almost perfectly.
 If the model says "rain," and you grab the umbrella, your goal is met.
+The end goal of bringing an umbrella is relatively small compared to the massive modeling frameworks that go into modern weather forecasting.

 <p align="center">
   <img src="https://github.com/DeepGroundwater/DeepGroundwater.github.io/blob/modeltaskdesign/docs/blog/posts/pics/taskumbrella.png?raw=true" alt="Should I bring an umbrella to work" width="500"/>